LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ERKStep memory is ``NULL``
       * *ARK_MEM_FAIL* if *C* was ``NULL`` and the PID controller could not be allocated.

+   **Notes:**
+      When *C* is ``NULL``, the PID controller that is created is not the same as the ERKStep default (PI).
+      To reset ERKStep to its default behavior after a non-default controller has been used, users should either specifically create the PI controller *C* and attach it here, or call :c:func:`ERKStepSetDefaults()`.

    .. versionadded:: x.x.x